alexeygrigorev/data-science-interviews/theory.md

 **If a weight for one variable is higher than for another  —  can we say that this variable is more important? ‍⭐️**

-As the answer above states, you cannot interpret weights as the importance of the variable unless they are normalized.
+Yes - if your predictor variables are normalized.

 Without normalization, the weight represents the change in the output per unit change in the predictor.
-If you have a predictor with a huge range and scale that predicts an output with a very small range - for example, using each nation's GDP to predict maternal mortality rates - your coefficient should be very small.
-That does not necessarily mean that this predictor variable is not important compared to your others.
+If you have a predictor with a huge range and scale that is used to predict an output with a very small range - for example, using each nation's GDP to predict maternal mortality rates - your coefficient should be very small.
+That does not necessarily mean that this predictor variable is not important compared to the others.

 <br/>